Rae699/Blog/about.md

 I am Remy.

+Not long ago, I was a real estate lawyer.
+Safe, predictable, linear.
+Then crypto happened.
+I started trading heavily and successfully.
+Not linear, emotional rollercoaster.
+And now…
+I’m beginning anew (Once more!)
-I used to be a real estate lawyer.
-Then I went full-time into trading.
-Now, I'm going all-in on Computer Science with one clear goal: **To become great at programming and build wonderful things.**
+Diving headfirst into Computer Science with a single, clear objective: **To excel in programming and create amazing things.**

+AI will set a baseline for coding skills, making critical thinking and mastery of fundamentals the key differentiators.

 This blog is where I document the journey — from zero to creating powerful, AI-driven trading systems, tools and more.